github/octoforce-actions/README.md

 These actions rely on several repository secrets and variables to be set in the repository settings.
 Please refer to the [Required Configurations](./docs/Getting%20Started.md#required-configurations) section of our getting started doc for more details.

+Your team will be required to follow the dev flow outlined [here](docs/Dev_Flow.md) in order for the workflows in this repo to function as expected.

 ## Getting Started

 See the [setup guide](docs/Getting%20Started.md).